All Episodes

 We'll be back.

-You know, Fox, this is so cool.
+You know, folks, this is so cool.

-We might be educating some teachers, as well as the students.
+We might be educating some teachers as well as the students.

-That is, look, I don't want to make it bigger than it is, but in my experience, you know, you mentioned my name in a school, and the teacher's gonna have the predictable reaction, as this one did, but then the book changed her mind.
+That is, look, I don't want to make it bigger than it is, but in my experience, you mention my name in a school and the teacher's going to have the predictable reaction as this one did.

 Remember, doing these books just to write books just because it's been a long time and it's time to do another one.